Archean: Early life

 The processes that gave rise to life on Earth are not completely understood, but there is substantial evidence that life came into existence either near the end of the Hadean Eon or early in the Archean Eon.

-The earliest evidence for life on Earth is graphite of biogenic origin found in 3.7 billion–year-old metasedimentary rocks discovered in Western Greenland.
+The earliest evidence for life on Earth was thought to be graphite of biogenic origin found in 3.7 billion–year-old metasedimentary rocks discovered in Western Greenland.
+However, the biological nature of those structures was since questioned in a 2018 study.

 Lithified stromatolites on the shores of Lake Thetis, Western Australia.
 Archean stromatolites are the first direct fossil traces of life on Earth.

 The earliest identifiable fossils consist of stromatolites, which are microbial mats formed in shallow water by cyanobacteria.
 The earliest stromatolites are found in 3.48 billion-year-old sandstone discovered in Western Australia.
 Stromatolites are found throughout the Archean and become common late in the Archean.
 Cyanobacteria were instrumental in creating free oxygen in the atmosphere.

 Further evidence for early life is found in 3.47 billion-year-old baryte, in the Warrawoona Group of Western Australia.
 This mineral shows sulfur fractionation of as much as 21.1%, which is evidence of sulfate-reducing bacteria that metabolize sulfur-32 more readily than sulfur-34.

-Evidence of life in the Late Hadean is more controversial.
+Evidence of life in the late Hadean is more controversial.
 In 2015, biogenic carbon was detected in zircons dated to 4.1 billion years ago, but this evidence is preliminary and needs validation.

 Earth was very hostile to life before 4,300 to 4,200 Ma, and the conclusion is that before the Archean Eon, life as we know it would have been challenged by these environmental conditions.
 While life could have arisen before the Archean, the conditions necessary to sustain life could not have occurred until the Archean Eon.

 Life in the Archean was limited to simple single-celled organisms (lacking nuclei), called prokaryotes.
 In addition to the domain Bacteria, microfossils of the domain Archaea have also been identified.
 There are no known eukaryotic fossils from the earliest Archean, though they might have evolved during the Archean without leaving any.
 Fossil steranes, indicative of eukaryotes, have been reported from Archean strata but were shown to derive from contamination with younger organic matter.
 No fossil evidence has been discovered for ultramicroscopic intracellular replicators such as viruses.

 Fossilized microbes from terrestrial microbial mats show that life was already established on land 3.22 Ga.

 Thuchomyces, a Mesoarchean-Neoarchean fossil from South Africa, may be the first evidence of macroscopic land life, however it is likely a microbial mat due to a lack of eukaryotic features.